ffxiv-mognet/ffxiv-mognet.github.io/quests/msq/realm-reborn/part5.md

       - location: Ul'dah - Steps of Thal
         coords: (13.9, 9.8)
         name: Deliver Momodi's letter to Katherine at the Sapphire Avenue Exchange.
-      - location: Ul'dah - Steps of Thal
-        coords: (13.9, 9.8)
-        name: Deliver Momodi's letter to Katherine at the Sapphire Avenue Exchange.
       - location: Ul'dah - Steps of Nald
         coords: (11.6, 9.6)
         name: Speak with Momodi.
       - location: Ul'dah - Steps of Nald
         coords: (11.9, 9.3)
         name: Speak with Yugiri.
+      - location: Ul'dah - Steps of Thal
+        coords: (10.8, 12.4)
+        name: Speak with Raubahn on the Royal Promenade.
     partQuestNo: 13
   - name: Promises to Keep
     level: 50